rfbaylon/Philosophy-Notes/Ethics/Applied Ethics/Tech Ethics/Attention Economy/Politics of Artifacts.md

 	Do Artifacts Have Politics, 126

 ### Clocks
-The desire for accurate time keeping came from Christian monks
+The desire for accurate time keeping came from Christian monks in the Middle Ages, who maintained a rigorous schedule of prayer.
+As clocks spread, bells came to not just signify, but define meal times, market closures, assemblies, and cleanings.
+As each town became standardized, they then looked to standardize among other towns.

+The miniturization of clocks (watches) made life more private, as well as acted as a constant monitor of time spent, time lost stimulating the early industrial culture.